Jalen Myrick

-Jalen Myrick (born February 27, 1995) is a former American football cornerback.
-He played college football at Minnesota, and was drafted by the Jacksonville Jaguars in the seventh round of the 2017 NFL Draft.
+Jalen Myrick (born February 27, 1995) is an American former professional football cornerback and coach.
+He played college football at Minnesota, and was selected by the Jacksonville Jaguars in the seventh round of the 2017 NFL draft.

-High school
+Early life

 Myrick attended Savannah Christian Preparatory School in Savannah, Georgia.
 He played football and ran track in high school with personal bests of 10.61 and 22.15 seconds in the 100 and 200 meters, respectively.

 College career

 Myrick played at Minnesota from 2013 to 2016.
 During his career he had 93 tackles, five interceptions and two touchdowns.

 Professional career

+Pre-draft

 Myrick's 4.28 in the 40-yard dash marked the fastest time out of all the defensive backs at the 2017 NFL Combine.

 Jacksonville Jaguars

-The Jacksonville Jaguars selected Myrick in the seventh round (222nd overall) in the 2017 NFL Draft.
+The Jacksonville Jaguars selected Myrick in the seventh round (222nd overall) in the 2017 NFL draft.
 On May 11, the Jaguars signed Myrick to a four-year, $2.49 million contract with a signing bonus of $93,666.
 On December 24, 2017, Myrick blocked an extra point attempt by the San Francisco 49ers that was returned to the end zone for two points.

 On September 1, 2018, Myrick was waived by the Jaguars.